mobily-enterprises/best-webdriver/GUIDE.md

 The main limitation of this API is that _it will only ever speak in w3c webdriver protocol_.
 For example, as of today Chrome doesn't yet implement {@link Actions}.
 While other APIs try to "emulate" actions (with crippling limitations) by calling non-standard endpoints, this API will simply submit the actions to the chrome webdriver and surely receive an error in response.

-Another limitation is that it's an API that is very close to the metal: you are supposed to understand how the session configuration works, for example; so, while you do have helper methods such as `setAlwaysMatchKey()`, `addFirstMatch()` etc., you are still expected to _understand_ what these calls do.
+Another limitation is that it's an API that is very close to the metal: you are supposed to understand how the session configuration works, for example; so, while you do have helper methods such as `setAlwaysMatch()`, `addFirstMatch()` etc., you are still expected to _understand_ what these calls do.
 Also, browser-specific parameters are added via `setSpecificKey()`; however, there are no helpers methods to get these parameters right.
 For example, if you want to add plugins to Chrome using the `extensions` option, you will need to create an array of packed extensions loaded from the disk and converted to base64.
 This _may_ change in the future, as this API matures; however, it won't add more classes and any enhancement will always be close enough to the API to be easy to understand.

 ### Go test!